stormsoundmusic/orchestral-guide/guide/woodwinds.md

 Has a gorgeous sound, incredibly fluid legato scripting, and a solid variety of instruments for a remarkably generous price.

 **WEAKNESSES:**
 Lacks detailed divisi writing options.
+Only includes basic articulations.

 ---